-On the federal side, the government's responsibilities include the protection and management of migratory birds, species at risk and important habitats to be protected.
+Relative to big game exploitation on the federal side, the government's responsibilities include the protection and management of migratory birds, species at risk and important habitats to be protected.
 Over the years, consultation tables have been set up to ensure the sustainability of migratory birds.